 Various ad delivery optimization settings can give your campaigns a staggeringly different reach and ROI.

-An AdEspresso bidding experiment tested four different Facebook bidding methods: Cost Per Click, Cost Per Mile, optimized Cost Per Mile, and Cost Per Acquisition.
+An AdEspresso bidding experiment tested four different Facebook bidding methods: CPC, CPM (cost per thousand impressions), optimized CPM, and CPA.

 The results were pretty staggering.
-There were over 3,000% differences in the ad groups’ reach, impression count, and CPC.
+There was more than a 3000% difference in the ad groups’ reach, impression count, and CPC.

 - Create a separate ad set for each tested bidding method.

-- Start by testing ad delivery options or experiment with manual bidding vs. automatic bidding.
+- Start by testing ad delivery options or experimenting with CBO or manual bidding at the ad set level.

-Depending on your offer, you may want to test these various ad types.
-However, you'll want to keep the ads’ style and tone of voice as close to the original as possible.
+Depending on your offer, you may want to test these various ad types (try your hand at carousel ads, GIF ads, the list goes on and on).
+Whatever you decide, you'll want to keep the ads’ style and tone of voice as close to the original as possible.
 You don’t want other parameters to affect your test results.

 5. A/B test the ad design

-When unsure which ad design to use, test up to five exceedingly different ad images to find the right direction for future designs.
+If you’re unsure which ad design to use, test up to five different ad images to find the right direction for future designs.

-Research has found that people make up their minds within 90 seconds of their initial interactions with either people or products.
-About 62‐90% of their assessment is based on color alone.
+Research has found that people make up their minds within 90 seconds of their initial interactions with either people or products; 62% – 90% of their assessment is based on color alone.

-Creating more colorful ad images might help to get more people notice your ad, read it, and take your preferred action.
-Also, why not set up an A/B test with differently colored ad backgrounds?
+Creating more colorful ad images might help get more people to notice your ad, read it, and take your preferred action.
+Why not set up an A/B test with differently colored ad backgrounds?

 - Stock images vs. custom designs